Intrathecal Drug Pumps: A Solution for MS Patients

 Treatment Options

-As a leader in MS care, patients have access to the latest advancements in treatment options.
-UI Health is committed to managing symptoms and slowing the progression of MS through a multidisciplinary team approach that combines expertise from surgeons, neurologists, anesthesiologists, and pain management specialists to offer innovative solutions.
-This collaborative method allows every aspect of a patient’s condition to be carefully evaluated and treated, leading to more effective, long-term symptom care.
+As a center of excellence in MS care, patients can take advantage of the most up-to-date treatments.
+UI Health is committed to managing symptoms and slowing disease progression with a team-based approach that unites the collective skills of surgeons, neurologists, anesthesiologists, and pain specialists to offer innovative solutions.
+This multi-disciplinary treatment ensures all facets of a patient’s condition are comprehensively evaluated and treated, leading to better, long-term symptom control.

 For more questions and information on treatment options, please visit: Neurology and Neurosurgery or call 312.355.0510.